 Helping Reassemble Appliances

-Quite often in our appliance repair videos you’ll hear Mat advising you to take a photo of your appliance, whilst you’re taking it apart, to help you put it back together again.
-Another way to remember which parts connect together is dabbing a small spot of coloured varnish on each.
+Quite often in our appliance repair videos, you’ll hear Mat advising you to take a photo of your appliance, whilst you’re taking it apart, to help you put it back together again.
+Another way to remember which parts connect together is by dabbing a small spot of coloured varnish on each.
 Just make sure to avoid visible places and parts that could be damaged by the polish.

 Retouching Scratched Appliance Paint

 Scratches or chips can make your fridge, cooker or lawnmower look past it.
-But with your trusty nail polish collection you can reinstate your appliance to its former glory.
+But with your trusty nail polish collection, you can reinstate your appliance to its former glory.
 Clean the area around the scratch and dab on some nail polish in the right colour for a like for like repair.
-You can use the same method on your car too, or any painted piece of furniture that needs a touch up.
+You can use the same method on your car too, or any painted piece of furniture that needs a touch-up.

 Nail polish has a whole bunch of other uses not DIY related too.
 You can use it to prevent ladders in tights, repair frayed shoelace ends, seal envelopes that have lost their stick… the list is endless!
 So go out and get yourself a few bottles (with at least one bottle of clear polish ideally).
 Thus, your tool kit is complete.